Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera.md

 ##### God of the Ocean: Nautica
 *Chaotic Neutral*
 Nautica governs the seas, the tides, and everything in the ocean that isn’t under the gravitational influence of Lumis.
 Sailors pray to Nautica in hopes of calm waters for save seafaring travel, and as a result, Nautica is most prayed to in the coasts, especially [[Reflections Campaign/Encyclopedia - World of Reflections/The Hyritian Alliance\|Hyritia]].
+May have created [[Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/The Fish Crystals\|The Fish Crystals]].
 ![God of the Ocean Symbol.png|100](/img/user/Keep%20Files/God%20of%20the%20Ocean%20Symbol.png)

 ##### God of the Sky: Aeros